clux/facemaulers/spine/gilgrin.md

 Fezlor (leader with bronze hair, braided – huge glowing greatsword):
 - You came from Iron Slag, with Iron?

+## Stair Entrance
+Enormous staircase downward at end of hallway, but in the distance, the blue energy now visible, extends around a jagged beam that passes through a hole in the ceiling and floor and it's crackling with constant electricity.
+Hole is 20ft by 20ft.
+Beam is cylindrical, rotating (jojo italy trial), covered in electricity.

+Staircase is arcing downward significantly into a huge iron door.
+DC25 STR to break.
+Can get key from Suri.

 ## Inside
 Huge amount of hobgoblins  / goliaths pushing a flywheel.
 Overseen by 6 fire giants + 4 on bridge + 2 bosses upstairs.
 If they stop the wheel, giants hostile.
 Or reinforcements come.